 Scheduling a WordPress Backup

-With UpdraftPlus you can schedule backups to automatically run at certain periods of time.
-To schedule these; Go to “Settings“
+With UpdraftPlus, you can schedule backups to run at certain periods of time automatically.
+To schedule these, Go to “Settings.”

-From the dropdown you can then set the File/Database backup to schedule in certain periods of time, (hourly, daily, weekly, etc).
+From the dropdown, you can then set the File/Database backup to schedule in certain periods of time, (hourly, daily, weekly, etc).
 You can then change the number of backups you would like to retain.
-It is recommended you store your backup to the cloud/remote storage and you have the ability to store these on the likes of Dropbox, Google Drive, etc.
+It is recommended you store your backup in the cloud/remote storage, and you have the ability to store these on the likes of Dropbox, Google Drive, etc.

 Select the location where you would like to store your backup and click “Save Changes“

-You may then be prompted to Allow access and Permission, accept any of these to complete the setup.
+You may then be prompted to Allow access and Permission to accept any of these to complete the setup.

 Restore WordPress from a Backup

 UpdraftPlus allows you to do this with the click of a button if you need to restore your WordPress site from a backup.